 Most process servers try three times and quit.
 We do more.
 Our policy is a minimum of 5 attempts on different days and times (including evenings and weekends).

 Why do we do this?
 Because returning a file as “Unserved” forces you to bring an application for Substitutional Service.
 In Alberta, this application consumes valuable time and legal fees.
-We put in the extra work upfront to secure personal service whenever possible.
+We put in the extra work upfront to secure personal service whenever possible and keep your case moving.

 Alberta Legal Resource Centre